-DTA Results and Kinetic Parameters for Devitrification and Crystallization Reactions - DTA curves for mold powders A and B are shown in Figures 4a and 4b, respectively, for various heating rates.
-Devitrification trajectories from 400°C to ~1,090°C and crystallization trajectories in the opposite direction are shown; to distinguish between both paths, lines of the same type but different thicknesses are employed in the figures.
-As seen in Figure 4a, powder A exhibited only one exothermic peak in the temperature ranges covered during devitrification and crystallization, and powder B presented two peaks that are very well defined along devitrification, but the second peak appeared only subtly at a cooling rate of -30°C/minute during crystallization, as observed in Figure 4b.
-During devitrification, the second peak was already small, and in the course of crystallization did not always show up for the reasons17 indicated earlier.
-For powder A, the peak corresponded to the formation of cuspidine, and for mold powder B, the higher peak corresponded also to this mineral and the shorter one to combeite.24 In the case of powder A, a magnification of the traces corresponding only to the temperature range of the crystallization peak is shown as an inset.
-Since different crystallization conditions such as heating rate, particle size25 and nucleation temperatures will cause variations in the DTA curves, as mentioned earlier, the glass used for each of the powders was treated similarly and had the same granulometry (between 53 and 63 μ m).
-Therefore, the shift exhibited by the DTA curves was associated with the different heating rates used in the experiments.
-In devitrification, the exothermic peak shifted to higher temperatures and became taller with increasing heating rate, while in crystallization, the peak shifted to lower temperatures but also became higher with increasing cooling rate.
-As was indicated in the classical studies of Kissinger,^{26,27} this variation of the peak with the heating rate, if all other experimental conditions are maintained constant, indicates that the reaction rate varies with temperature, i.e., the reaction requires an activation energy to proceed.
+DTA Results and Kinetic Parameters for Devitrification and Crystallization Reactions

+DTA curves for mold powders A and B are shown in Figs. 4(a) and 4(b), respectively, for various heating rates.
+Devitrification trajectories from 400°C to ~ 1090 °C and crystallization trajectories in the opposite direction are shown; to distinguish between both paths lines of the same type but different thickness are employed in the figures.
+As seen in Fig. 4(a) powder A exhibited only one exothermic peak in the temperature ranges covered during devitrification and crystallization and powder B presented two peaks that are very well defined along devitrification, but the second peak appeared only subtly at a cooling rate of -30°C/min during crystallization, as it is observed in Figure 4(b).
+During devitrification the second peak was already small and in the course of crystallization did not always showed up by the reasons17 indicated in the Introduction.
+For powder A the peak corresponded to the formation of cuspidine and for mold powder B the higher peak corresponded also to this mineral and the shorter one to combette.24 In the case of powder A a magnification of the traces corresponding only to the temperature range of the crystallization peak is shown as an inset.
+Since different crystallization conditions such as heating rate, particle size25 and nucleation temperatures will cause variations in the DTA curves, as mentioned above the glass used for each of the powders was treated similarly and had the same granulometry (between 53 to 63μm).
+Therefore, the shift exhibited by the DTA curves was associated to the different heating rates used in the experiments.
+In devitrification the exothermic peak shifted to higher temperatures and became taller with increasing heating rate, while in crystallization the peak shifted to lower temperatures but also became higher with increasing cooling rate.
+As was indicated in the classical studies of Kissinger^{26,27} this variation of the peak with the heating rate, if all other experimental conditions are maintained constant, indicates that the reaction rate varies with temperature, i.e., the reaction requires an activation energy to proceed.